Fertilizing Columbine

 How to Fertilize Columbine

-Along with knowing your soil content, common symptoms of malnutrition in plants can also tell a gardener what and when fertilizer needs to be added.
-Yellowing older leaves, reduced blooming, stunted foliage, or excess stem growth all are signs that Columbine may need some additional food.
+Columbine thrives in a wide variety of soil types and pH levels, and is not a heavy feeder.
 Using a granular, slow-release fertilizer once in the spring will give plants the boost they need for vigorous growth all season.
+Monitor your plant for signs of malnutrition, including yellowing older leaves, reduced blooming, stunted foliage, or excess stem growth.
 Fertilizing too often at high concentrations can damage your plants and lead to weak stems.
 Excess fertilizers also are washed into waterways, storm drains and contaminate groundwater.

 Best Time to Fertilize